kaushik0911/tableau-practice/README.md

 ## Sales Dashboard

-Here I have used the dataset provide in the tableau documents.
+Here I have used the dataset provide in the tableau documents. <br>
-Shows a filter for sales / profit
+Shows a filter for sales / profit.

 [Dashboard Link](https://public.tableau.com/app/profile/kaushiknshamantha/viz/SalesDashboard_16312517357750/Dashboard1?publish=yes)